REDCap-C2E2/systematic-review-tamplate/README.md

 Show standardised record look likes for upload into REDCap.

 ## Script to change the study at mass after each stage of the project
+- Selection and Screening
+- Eligibility
-[Selection and Screening, Eligibility, Included and Data Abstraction]
+- Included and Data Abstraction]